lauphern/time4time-2.0/README.md

 Improve notification system.
 Implement search by location with mapbox.

-#### MERN stack
+#### 1st phase - Original Time 4 Time

 Final project at Ironhack's full-stack web development bootcamp.
+Developed by [Ivonne Y. Mendoza](https://github.com/TiaIvonne)

 In our project, you can share time with other people and accumulate time for some fun activities.
 No money involved, just time!